Audio and video recording

 What can be recorded

 Recording of one to one calls and multi-party calls is supported both for video and audio streams.
 Likewise, if you are developing an application using the SDKs, you can record any conference room that has been created with the invitation method.
-Recording of meetings public rooms and is not supported in the current version.
+Recording of of meetings is also permitted if specified by the user who created the meeting.
+Recording of public rooms is not allowed.
+Since v5.14, partial recording of calls is allowed, allowing the users to start or stop recording at any time during the course of the call.

 Administrators can set up domain-wide and per-user policies in order to decide which users are able to record their outbound calls they make and/or setup mandatory recording by default.
 In addition, administrators can decide whether incoming calls from PSTN or a SIP trunk are recorder with a system-wide configuration.